ansyblenetwork/sdg/_posts/2020-11-08-a-perfect-tonic.md

 3. _Mediant_ means "middle," and it lies approximately halfway between the tonic and dominant.
 Likewise, _submediant_ lies halfway between tonic and subdominant.
 4. Supertonic and subtonic are whole steps above and below the tonic, respectively.

 In particular, note that the major scale has a leading tone, instead of a subtonic which appears in natural and melodic minor scales.
-Also note that these names are preserved between major and minor scales, so this is not about [interval consonance]({{ "" | relative_url }}{% post_url 2020-11-03-just-intonation-ordering %}), as I suspected on first glance.
+Also note that these names are preserved between major and minor scales, so other than the dominant and subdominant, this is not about [interval consonance]({{ "" | relative_url }}{% post_url 2020-11-03-just-intonation-ordering %}), as I initially suspected.